lks-ai/ComfyUI-StableAudioSampler/README.md

 This is not an official StableAudioOpen repository.

+# Bonus Installation Tips

+For users experiencing installation difficulties, thanks to @marius-jopen, additional information can be found [here](https://github.com/lks-ai/ComfyUI-StableAudioSampler/issues/30#issuecomment-2609436644).

+Thanks to @camenduru, stable-audio-open-1.0 can also be obtained [here](https://huggingface.co/audo/stable-audio-open-1.0/tree/main) without the need to be logged in to your HuggingFace account.

 ## Current Features
 - Load your own models!
 - Runs in half precision optional